Lilly Kahil

-Lilly Louise Kahil (born 2 July 1926, Zurich; died 4 December 2002, Garches) was a Swiss-French archaeologist and classicist of Egyptian-German descent.
+Lilly Louise Kahil (2 July 1926 – 4 December 2002) was a Swiss-French archaeologist and classicist of Egyptian-German descent.
 She was the founder of the Lexicon Iconographicum Mythologiae Classicae, an encyclopedia of ancient Greek, Etruscan and Roman mythology.

 Life

-Lilly Kahil was born on 2 July 1926 in Zurich.
+Lilly Kahil was born on 2 July 1926 in Zürich.
 Her mother was German, while her father belonged to a Melkite Egyptian family.
 Her father's sister, Mary Kahil, was known for her inter-faith dialogues with Louis Massignon, an Islamologist.
 She spent her youth in Egypt.
 During her childhood, she suffered a long illness, was taught at home by private teachers and took her baccalaurét at the age of sixteen.
 She attended Cairo's Sacred Heart Convent.
 August 1945 she and her sister went to Europe for higher studies.
 She studied for a year at the University of Basel with Karl Schefold, after which she attended the Sorbonne, where she received a degree in literature (1947) and a higher diploma in classical studies (1948).

 Kahil joined the French School at Athens, during which she prepared her doctoral thesis, titled Les enlèvements et le retour d'Hélène dans les texte et les documents figurés.
 She defended her dissertation at Sorbonne in 1954.
 It won the Salomon Reinach prize of the Académie des Inscriptions et Belles-Lettres, and was published the following year.

 In 1963 her family left Egypt following expropriation by Nasser's regime.

 Kahil was first married to Boutros Boutros-Ghali, who would later become Secretary-General of the United Nations.
 During this period, she went by the name of Ghali-Kahil.
 Her second marriage was to Prof. René Ginouvès, a French archaeologist, whereupon she reverted to her maiden name.

-Following a long illness, Kahil died on 4 December 2002 at Garches.
+Following a long illness, Kahil died on 4 December 2002 in Garches.